-Get your copy of the new WoodSongs 4 176 page Book & CD Gift Set … it includes the full Dazed & Confuzed album. the WoodSongs 1000th Broadcast celebration booklet, the SongFarmers brochure and the SongFarmers DVD of the TV special as seen on RFD TV.
-All that for only $25 post-paid in USA (International please add $4.75 US for shipping as check mail payment or PayPal to firstname.lastname@example.org)) Send a PayPal payment to email@example.com, call 859-255-5700 for credit card orders or mail a check for $25 to PoetMan Records/WoodSongs 4 PO Box 200, Lexington, KY 40588
+GET ALL THIS: your copy of the new WoodSongs 4 176 page Book & CD Gift Set ... it includes the full Dazed & Confuzed album. the WoodSongs 1000th Broadcast celebration booklet, the SongFarmers brochure, SongFarmers oval STICKER and the SongFarmers DVD of the broadcast special.
+All that for only $25 post-paid in USA (International please add $4.75 US for shipping) as check mail payment or PayPal to email@example.com, call 859-255-5700 for credit card orders or mail a check for $25 to PoetMan Records/WoodSongs 4 PO Box 200, Lexington, KY 40588

 WoodSongs 4 ... is the fourth volume in Michael's book/CD series.
 It is a rural reading compendium, a funny, honest and sometimes brutal unmasking of the collapse of the music industry and how it affects the average artist and musician.
 This book about solutions, love, loyalty and making music a powerful part of your life even though it may not be able to provide your livelihood.
 It’s about the brave souls sticking it out, traveling the highways, standing on stages in front of half empty venues, living the dream and using their music to build a front porch around the world.
 Among the chapter highlights is the complete story of the WoodSongs Old-Time Radio Hour, from the first show in Kevin Johnson’s little studio to the 1000th broadcast in the Lyric Theatre as seen on RFD TV and heard on hundreds of radio stations around the world.